servantes-io/miguel-woocommerce/readme.txt

 ## Pricing ##

 Miguel is a paid service.
 You can find more details on [our page](https://servantes.io/miguel_woocommerce), look for Price.
+By using this plugin (and therefore Miguel) you agree to the [terms of service](https://miguel.servantes.cz/assets/license-agreement-en.pdf).

 ## Usage of external services ##